kevinmutwiri/soft-skills/week1/gettingStarted/the8MetaSkills.md

 * **Self Regulation:** Managing internal states and impulses.
 * **Ethics & Integrity:** Adhering to moral principles and honesty.
 * **Self Improvement:** Actively seeking to enhance one's skills and qualities.
+* **Proactivity**: Taking initiative and responsibility for making things happen rather than waiting to react to events.

 ---